Michael McDowell (racing driver): 2010–2011

 In 2010, McDowell started the season for Prism Motorsports.
 He drove the No. 55 car, then moved to the No. 46 team of Whitney Motorsports.
 In 2011, McDowell drove the No. 66 Toyota for HP Racing in the Sprint Cup Series.
-JGR also added the Bucyrus 200 at Road America to McDowell's schedule, leaving open the possibility of more races added.
+JGR also added the Bucyrus 200 at Road America to McDowell's schedule, leaving open the possibility of adding more races.
 McDowell also drove one race for Joe Gibbs Racing in the Sprint Cup Series at Texas after NASCAR parked Kyle Busch following his actions at a Truck Series event.

 2012–2013

 In 2012, McDowell ran the Joe Gibbs Racing No. 18 Nationwide Series car in select races, and competed in the Sprint Cup Series for Phil Parsons Racing (formerly HP Racing) full-time; the team secured full sponsorship for the first five races of the season.
 It formed a partnership with Whitney Motorsports and Mike Curb to field McDowell's car, which carried the No. 98.

-In the 2013 Daytona 500, McDowell recorded a then-career high 9th-place finish.
+In the 2013 Daytona 500, McDowell recorded a then-career high ninth place finish.
 Later in the season in the Nationwide Series, McDowell won the pole for the inaugural Nationwide Children's Hospital 200 at Mid-Ohio.
-McDowell finished 2nd behind A. J. Allmendinger.
+McDowell finished second behind A. J. Allmendinger.

-2014
+2014: Leavine Family Racing

 In October 2013, it was announced that McDowell would be moving to Leavine Family Racing's No. 95 Ford for the 2014 NASCAR Sprint Cup Series season.
 McDowell failed to qualify for the 2014 Daytona 500.
-McDowell had a Sprint Cup career-best seventh-place finish in the Coke Zero 400.
+McDowell had a Sprint Cup career-best seventh place finish in the Coke Zero 400.

-In the Cheez-It 355 at The Glen, on lap 64, Greg Biffle came up on Ryan Newman's front bumper, turning him into the outside retaining wall.
-His car ricocheted off the wall into McDowell's path where Newman barley clipped McDowell in the right rear of his car, and with the force of the impact, the rear end housing was snapped, causing him to get airborne.
+At the Cheez-It 355 at The Glen, on lap 64, Greg Biffle came up on Ryan Newman's front bumper, turning him into the outside retaining wall.
+His car ricocheted off the wall into McDowell's path, where Newman barely clipped McDowell in the right rear of his car, and with the force of the impact, the rear end housing snapped, causing him to get airborne.
 The car bounced twice in the air before it hit the wall.
-His housing was forced into the wall.
+His housing was forced against the wall.
 The race was red-flagged, though both drivers were unharmed.